celso/shirk/README.md

 ## Using Slack's Web API methods

-You can use any normal Slack API method after getting a valid session with getSession().
+You can use any normal [Slack API method][2] after getting a valid session with getSession().
 Here's an example:

 ```javascript
 var shirk = require('shirk');